akshat448/F1_Race_Win_Predictor/README.md

 ## Future Work

 The project is still not complete.
-Further work I wish to do:
-- Exploring more advanced machine learning models such as random forests, KNeighborsClassifier.
+Further work I wish to do such as exploring more advanced machine learning models such as random forests, KNeighborsClassifier and understanding them.
-- Fine-tuning hyperparameters to improve model performance.

 ## References